marrow/protocols/dispatch/README.md

 Dispatch = iter_entry_points('web.dispatch', 'object')[0].load()
 ```

 You'll must handle the case of it not existing, and may optionally handle the case of multiple competing implementations existing.
-As a shortcut for plugin management such as the above you can use the [marrow.package](https://github.com/marrow/package) library to handle the case of passing in a dispatcher _or_ a string easiy:
+As a shortcut for plugin management such as the above you can use the [marrow.package](https://github.com/marrow/package) library to handle the case of passing in a dispatcher _or_ a string easily:

 ```python
 from marrow.package.loader import load